-PERFORMANCE LEVEL DESCRIPTORS FOR SPEAKING SKILLS NOTES 1 Hardly produces meaningful words and fixed phrases even with a lot of support from the teacher.
-Hardly asks and answers straightforward questions using one word or a fixed phrase even with a lot of support from the teacher.
-Requires support to achieve curriculum target (Working towards A1) 2 Produces a few meaningful words and fixed phrases with a lot of support from the teacher.
-Asks and answers a few straightforward questions using one word or a fixed phrase with a lot of support from the teacher.
-On track to achieve curriculum target (Working towards A1) 3 Produces and comprehends words and fixed phrases on very familiar topics with some support from the teacher.
-Asks and answers straightforward questions using one word or a fixed phrase with some support from the teacher.
-Introduces self, describes objects and participates in simple interactions on familiar topics using fixed phrases.
-Achieves expectations of curriculum target (Working towards A1) 4 Produces and comprehends words and fixed phrases on very familiar topics with minimal support from the teacher.
-Asks and answers straightforward questions using one word or a fixed phrase with minimal support from the teacher.
-Expresses self, describes objects and participates in simple conversations on familiar topics using fixed phrases.
-Working towards exceeding expectations (A1 Low) 5 Produces and comprehends words and fixed phrases on very familiar topics confidently.
-Asks and answers straightforward questions using one word or a fixed phrase with increasing confidence and self-reliance.
-Expresses self, describes objects and participates in conversations on familiar topics using fixed phrases with an increasing display of confidence.
-On track to exceed expectations (A1 Low)
+PERFORMANCE LEVEL DESCRIPTORS FOR SPEAKING SKILLS NOTES 1 Hardly produces simple information even with a lot of support from the teacher.
+Hardly asks and answers straightforward questions using fixed phrases even with a lot of support from the teacher.
+Requires support to achieve curriculum target (A1 Low) 2 Produces a few simple information with a lot of support from the teacher.
+Asks and answers a few straightforward questions using fixed phrases with a lot of support from the teacher.
+On track to achieve curriculum target (A1 Low) 3 Produces and comprehends simple information on very familiar topics with support from the teacher.
+Asks and answers straightforward questions using fixed phrases with support from the teacher.
+Participates and manages simple interactions on familiar topics using words, phrases and non-verbal responses with support from the teacher.
+Achieves expectations of curriculum target (A1 Low) 4 Produces and comprehends simple information on very familiar topics with minimal support from the teacher.
+Asks and answers straightforward questions using fixed phrases with minimal support from the teacher.
+Participates and manages simple interactions on familiar topics using words, phrases and non-verbal responses with minimal support from the teacher.
+Working towards exceeding expectations (A1 Mid) 5 Produces and comprehends simple information on very familiar topics confidently.
+Asks and answers straightforward questions using fixed phrases with increasing confidence and self-reliance.
+Participates and manages simple interactions on familiar topics using words, phrases and non-verbal responses confidently.
+On track to exceed expectations (A1 Mid)

-PERFORMANCE LEVEL DESCRIPTORS FOR SPEAKING SKILLS NOTES 6 Produces and comprehends words and fixed phrases on very familiar topics confidently and independently.
+PERFORMANCE LEVEL DESCRIPTORS FOR SPEAKING SKILLS NOTES 6 Produces and comprehends simple information on very familiar topics confidently and independently.
 Asks and answers straightforward questions using fixed phrases with ease and great confidence.
-Initiates, expresses self, describes objects and participates in conversations on familiar topics using fixed phrases independently.
+Participates and manages simple interactions on familiar topics using words, phrases and non-verbal responses independently.
 Displays exemplary model of language use to others.
-Exceeds expectations (A1 Low)
+Exceeds expectations (A1 Mid)